Rishabh-Creator-cyber/Capstone_Project/Ai_log.md

 a monthly-by-category business report with columns category, month, order_count, total_revenue, avg_revenue (Delivered orders only, month via strftime('%Y-%m', order_date)), grouped by category and month, ordered by category then month;

 # STEP PERFORMED
-1. Checked the names of the tables
+1. Checked the names of the tables/ columns
 2. checked if all the required columns are present